HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/limitations_requirements.md

 This section describes the requirements and limitations for HCL Digital Experience 9.5 Container Update CF200 and later deployments using Helm.

-HCL DX 9.5 CF200 and later is designed to run on any certified Kubernetes platform \([https://www.cncf.io/certification/software-conformance](https://www.cncf.io/certification/software-conformance)\), provided that,
+HCL DX 9.5 CF200 and later is designed to run on any certified Kubernetes platform \([https://www.cncf.io/certification/software-conformance](https://www.cncf.io/certification/software-conformance)\), provided that:

-- the Kubernetes platform is hosted on x86\_64 hardware
+- the Kubernetes platform is hosted on x86\_64 hardware.
-- the Kubernetes platform is officially supported by Helm \([https://helm.sh/docs/topics/kubernetes\_distros/](https://helm.sh/docs/topics/kubernetes_distros/)\).
+- the Kubernetes platform is officially supported by Helm ([https://helm.sh/docs/topics/kubernetes\_distros/](https://helm.sh/docs/topics/kubernetes_distros/)).

 For the list of Kubernetes versions that are tested and supported by HCL, refer to the [HCL DX supported hardware and software statements](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0013514&sys_kb_id=ba230c701b983c50f37655352a4bcb29) page.